SoftwareAG/c8y-docs/README.md

 ## Adding content

-### 1. Add a new section
+### Add a new section

-In the new documentation structure (/docs) adding level 1 or level 2 sections is restricted to the admin users of the c8y-docs repo.
+Note that in the new documentation structure (/docs) adding level 1 or level 2 sections is restricted to the admin users of the c8y-docs repo.
+If you want to add a new section in these levels contact the documentation team.

 Before adding a new section, check if the content fits in any of the available sections.